Monty/GemStone_daemontools_setup/GLASS_README.txt

 to login from your system.
 You may find that environment more usable than logging in directly to the VMware console.

-To control GemStone running under daemontools, use Gemstone_start, Gemstone_stop, and Gemstone_status.
+To control GemStone running under daemontools, use gemstone_start, gemstone_stop, and gemstone_status.
 You can use [sudo] /etc/init.d/topaz, /etc/init.d/gemstone, /etc/init.d/netldi, and /etc/init.d/statmon followed by start|stop|restart|status
 to control individual GemStone components.